tuannvm2109/time_picker_spinner_pop_up/README.md

-A beautiful and animated bottom navigation bar.
+A beautiful and animated time picker spinner pop up.

 Here are some supported style: